roitberg-group/lammps-ani/README.md

 ```

 ## Run examples
-There are 3 environment variables needed to run LAMMPS-ANI.
+There are 3 environment variables needed to run LAMMPS-ANI with absolute path.
 - For docker and singularity contianer, these variables are already set.
 - For local build users, they need to set them correctly and put them into `~/.bashrc` file and also the script file before submit slurm jobs.
 You could also run `source ./build-env.sh` to load them automatically.
 ```bash